honeycombio/terraform-provider-honeycombio/docs/resources/trigger.md

 * `description` - (Optional) Description of the trigger.
 * `disabled` - (Optional) The state of the trigger.
 If true, the trigger will not be run.
 Defaults to false.
 * `frequency` - (Optional) The interval (in seconds) in which to check the results of the query’s calculation against the threshold.
-This value must be divisible by 60, between 60 and 86400 (between 1 minute and 1 day), and not be more than 4 times the query's duration.
+This value must be divisible by 60, between 60 and 86400 (between 1 minute and 1 day), and not be more than 4 times the query's duration (see note below).
 Defaults to 900 (15 minutes).
 * `alert_type` - (Optional) The frequency for the alert to trigger. (`on_change` is the default behavior, `on_true` can also be selected)
 * `evaluation_schedule` - (Optional) A configuration block (described below) that determines when the trigger is run.